Chicago Mustangs (1967–68): History

 With the merger of the United Soccer Association and the National Professional Soccer League it was announced that Chicago would be one of the 20-teams in play in the North American Soccer League (NASL).
-The Mustangs finished the 1968 NASL season in second place of the Lakes Division with a record of 13 wins 9 ties and 10 loses and an average attendance of 2,463.
+The Mustangs finished the 1968 NASL season in second place of the Lakes Division with a record of 13 wins 9 ties and 10 losses and an average attendance of 2,463.
 By January 1969, ten of the NASL's 17 franchises had folded and the Mustangs dropped down to the semi-professional National Soccer League and eventually folded.

+Media coverage

+The Mustangs had their home matches broadcast locally on WFLD channel 32 in 1967.
+Their sole nationally televised broadcast happened on May 19, 1968 on CBS versus the Toronto Falcons at Varsity Stadium, with WBBM-TV broadcasting locally, Mario Machado with the commentary.

+As far as can be determined, there was never any radio coverage.